 Harvard does not provide instruments on loan.
 Musicians are responsible for bringing their own instrument (with the exception of piano and large percussion).
 Those who may be coming to Cambridge for the summer and cannot bring their own instruments when they travel may be able to rent an instrument from an area music store.

-Auditions will be held on a first-come, first-served basis (no appointments) Tuesday, June 20, to Thursday, June 22, 5 to 9 pm in Memorial Hall, room 038.
+Auditions will be held on a first-come, first-served basis in Memorial Hall, room 029, from 6 to 9 pm on June 23; from 5 to 9 pm on June 24; and from 5 to 9 pm on June 25.
 Audition requirements: one prepared piece (auditionee's choice—anything you love to play and feel you play very well without accompaniment) and sight-reading excerpts from our planned program.
 The whole audition lasts no more than eight minutes.
 If your chosen prepared piece is long, please select a short section or sections that you feel best display your musicianship.
 It is not necessary to memorize your audition piece.

 Summer Servers contacts area nonprofits to determine the number of volunteers needed at the organizations throughout the summer weeks.
 This collaboration provides opportunities for Summer School students to give back to the local community through time spent on activities like sorting food at the Greater Boston Food Bank, serving a hot meal at a soup kitchen, or helping to set up an arts and food festival.